JaimeGensler/lexour.js/README.md

 lexour works under the hood, **which is probably where you want to look if it seems like a token is of the wrong type**.

-It should be noted here that **lexour is only a lexer**.
-It does not parse the input code or generate an AST, and it _certainly_ does not run it.
-As such, lexour has no way of knowing if your input represents a valid chunk of code (and you probably don't want it to, either).
-Valid code will always be more-or-less displayed as expected ([read why it's more-or-less][lexer_explanation]), but invalid code will either appear as valid or be marked as invalid, depending on the language and the input code.
+**lexour is only a tokenizer**.
+It does not parse the input code or generate an AST, and it certainly does not run it.

 ## Contributing